Animation of employee working from home

 This means how they show appreciation to each other has changed.
 Recognition is a team ritual made possible thanks to Disco, an online culture platform for distributed teams.
 The app integrates with Slack and lets employees give a well-earned shout-out to their colleagues.

-The company also subsidises mindfulness and meditation apps, and have established a process called “Messages of Appreciation” whereby employees can create cards on the platform and have them printed and delivered to a colleagues’ doorstep.
+The company also subsidizes mindfulness and meditation apps, and has established a process called “Messages of Appreciation” whereby employees can create cards on the platform and have them printed and delivered to a colleagues’ doorstep.

 Boosting team morale is an ongoing effort

-Employee morale is a crucial measure of an organisation’s health, and needs to be constantly measured and tended to throughout the life of an organisation.
-For continued insight into how employees are feeling, leaders can regularly use employee satisfaction surveys to measure mood (or as is the case for Trivago, a custom bot to keep track of employee sentiment).
+Employee morale is a crucial measure of an organization’s health, and needs to be constantly measured and tended to.
+For continued insight into how employees are feeling, leaders can regularly use satisfaction surveys to measure mood (or as is the case for Trivago, a custom bot to keep track of employee sentiment).

 Questo post è stato utile?